Getting Pregnant Home

 Enhance Your Fertility with Aromatase Inhibitors

 Aromatase inhibitors are the newest type of fertility drugs used in the infertility treatment of both men and women.
-Aromatase inhibitors were originally used in the treatment of breast cancer and prostrate cancer, but now have proven effective at increasing the chances of getting pregnant.
+Aromatase inhibitors were originally used in the treatment of breast cancer and prostate cancer, but now have proven effective at increasing the chances of getting pregnant.

 How Do Aromatase Inhibitors Function?

 Aromatase inhibitors used in treating fertility problems are known as letrozole (Femara) and anastrozole (Arimidex).
 Femara and Arimidex function as an enzyme inhibitor.
 They prevent the enzyme aromatase from converting androgens (also known as the male hormones) into estrogen.
 High levels of estrogen in both men and women have been associated with illnesses.
-In women, exceeding levels of estrogencoupled with insufficient levels of progesterone often lead to female fertility problems, such as:

 In men, high levels of estrogen are found in men who suffer from fertility problems such as, low sperm count and abnormal testosterone levels.
-And as well as in men who have prostrate cancer.
+And as well as in men who have prostate cancer.

 Aromatase Inhibitors: Treating Female Fertility